 By train: Amtrak train service runs between New York City and the Albany-Rensselaer train station.

-Café 7, a casual restaurant located on the lower level of the Clark Center, is open Wednesday--Sunday, 10 am to 3 pm with limited seating capacity.
+Café 7, a casual restaurant located on the lower level of the Clark Center, is open daily, 10 am to 4 pm.
+Seating capacity is temporarily reduced.

 Visitors may bring or purchase a picnic to enjoy outside.
 Please bring a blanket as outdoor seating is currently limited.